Vyral/base-template/_posts/2021-08-23-waiving-appraisals-what-you-need-to-know.md

 9:20 — Wrapping up

-It’s really important in today’s market that buyers understand the full implications of what they’re doing.
-It can be easy to get over-excited and try to swing for the fences, but ultimately you need to surround yourself with a good team who can help make sure your decisions are sound and educated.
-If you have any more questions about waiving appraisals or any real estate questions in general, do not hesitate to reach out to me.&nbsp;
+**It’s really important in today’s market that buyers understand the full implications of what they’re doing.** It can be easy to get over-excited and try to swing for the fences, but ultimately you need to surround yourself with a good team who can help make sure your decisions are sound and educated.
+If you have any more questions about waiving appraisals or real estate in general, do not hesitate to reach out to me.&nbsp;